appscode/blog/content/post/gke-postgres/index.md

 exit
 ```

 > This was just one example of database deployment.
-The other databases that KubeDB suport are MySQL, MongoDB, Elasticsearch, MariaDB, Memcached and Redis.
+The other databases that KubeDB support are MySQL, MongoDB, Elasticsearch, MariaDB, Memcached and Redis.
 The tutorials on how to deploy these into the cluster can be found [HERE](https://kubedb.com/)

 ## Backup and Recover Database Using Stash